-Congress Member of Parliament, Revanth Reddy started an online petition on September 22 for the transgender community where he sought for their adequate political representation in the Indian Parliament.
-In his petition, he highlighted their exclusion in discussions on gender equity and women empowerment and called for affirmative action through which they would be included in the Indian law-making bodies.
-He proposed the centre to transfer the now-scrapped off reservations of the ‘Anglo-Indian Community’ to the ‘Transgender Community’.
+In his petition, he highlighted their exclusion in discussions on gender equity and women empowerment.
+He, further, called for affirmative action through which they would be included in the Indian law-making bodies.

 “On December 10, 2019, the Lok Sabha through the Constitution (One Hundred & Twenty-Sixth Amendment) Bill, 2019 ceased the provision of nominating Member of the Anglo Indian Community in the Parliament & State Assemblies citing the decreasing population of the Anglo Indian Community in the country, as the reason for the same,” he wrote.

-Reddy believed that transferring the already reserved seats will not add to the burden of reserving more seats and at the same time will recognize the civil and political rights of the transgender community.
+Reddy believed that transferring the already reserved seats will not add to the burden of putting aside more of them and, at the same time, will recognize the civil and political rights of the transgender community.

 He sought others to aid his petition (found here) to move towards an inclusive India.